-Money planning, now is the time to get clarity around your 2019 money goals and how to reach them.
-Whether you want to pay off a mountain of debt, double your savings or get started with investing.
+Money planning, now is the time to get clarity around your 2024 money goals and how to reach them.
+Whether you want to pay off a mountain of debt, double your savings, get started with investing, or accelerate your investing goals.

 No matter where you are with your finances, going after one (or all!) of these six money goals will help make the coming year a personal financial success!